The Synergy Partners Team

 Mark VanArendonk, Ph.D.

-Mark VanArendonk has more than 25 years of experience in pharmaceutical development, with expertise in all areas of CMC drug development.
+Mark VanArendonk has more than 30 years of pharmaceutical experience and specializes in CMC drug development.
 Through 2013, he was Merck Vice President for Analytical Chemistry in Development and Supply.
 In this role he was responsible for late stage development programs from IIB through registration, launch and commercialization.
-Prior to this he led the Schering-Plough R&D CMC team and R&D GMP testing laboratories.
-Over his career, Mark has developed numerous drug products.
-Through various mergers and acquisitions he has also worked at Upjohn, Pharmacia and Upjohn, Pharmacia, and Pfizer holding positions of increasing functional and geographical responsibility in Analytical R&D, Quality Assurance, and CMC.
-From 2010 until 2013 he served on the Board of Directors for the Innovation and Quality Consortium.
-Mark received his Ph.D. in Analytical Chemistry in 1982 from Colorado State University.
-He is presently managing partner for Garden State Pharmatech.
+Mark served as a founding partner of Garden State Pharmatech, LLC from 2014-2017 and President, Vermeer Pharma, LLC beginning in 2018.
+As an independent consultant, Dr. VanArendonk supports small and medium-sized companies in early and late development.
+Most recently he led the CMC team supporting the registration of delafloxacin.
+During his “big pharma” career, through various mergers and acquisitions, Dr. VanArendonk has also worked at Upjohn, Pharmacia and Upjohn, Pharmacia, and Pfizer holding positions of increasing functional and geographical responsibility in Analytical R&D, Quality Assurance, and CMC.

 Ronald E. White, Ph.D.